Thursday, February 5, 2009

 Enjoy your journey!
 You have to do what's comfortable for you.
 I changed technique's several times before I found what was best for me.
 You will get there!

-BLAQUEGODDESS said...
+Blaquegoddess said...

 Wow it's a blessing to read another sista's journey and transition of the natural loc process.
 I to found the cost and long time it took to retighten my napps just was a bit much this coming from a natural hair stylist myself.Combined my sisterlocks my self and now some of them are with the latch method and some are palm rolled.
 I even made my own tool to retighten my loc's.Sometimes I even get a little depressed because I cut off my long traditional loc's to have sisterlocks installed but overall I'm happy bout bein nappy!